 And sometimes it feels like all you’re doing is scooping mud, shifting it from one place to another.

-But I hope that if you do choose to move mud around, you’ll look down one day and see some patches of green.
+But I hope if you do choose to move mud around, you’ll look down one day and see some patches of green.
 Because you were never just moving mud.
 You were gardening all along and how could you expect a garden to grow if you aren’t willing to get a little dirty?